savoirfairelinux/dhtnet/BUILD.md

 docker run -it dhtnet:base /bin/bash
 ```

-This will give you a shell inside the container where all dependencies are already configured.
-You can then manually run build commands, modify code, or test changes interactively.
+This gives you a shell with the required system packages and source tree.
+You can
+then configure and build DHTNet with the commands above.

 ## Contributing